NCTE offers a variety of publishing opportunities that are available to both members and nonmembers.

 NCTE publishes ten professional journals, including at least one for each membership section.
 Volunteer editors ensure that the peer-reviewed content is of the highest quality and is relevant to the lives of NCTE members and subscribers.
 Because these journals are all published through different volunteer editors, the submission guidelines vary for each:

-- College Composition and Communication (Kathleen Blake Yancey, editor)
+- College Composition and Communication (Jonathan Alexander, editor)

 - College English (Kelly Ritter, editor)

 - English Journal (Julie Gorlewski and David Gorlewski, coeditors)

 - Language Arts (Peggy Albers, Caitlin McMunn Dooley, Amy Seely Flint, Teri Holbrook, and Laura May, coeditors)